Dancing with the Stars (American TV series) season 30: Week 4: Disney Week

 The couples had to prepare two new dances to be performed on two consecutive nights.
-On Monday, they performed routines inspired by the heroes of Disney films, and on Tuesday, they performed routines inspired by the villains.
-Contemporary and waltz were introduced.
-Each couple was given the Mickey Dance Challenge where they had to incorporate dance moves that were given to them from Mickey Mouse.
+On Monday, they performed routines inspired by heroes of Disney films, and on Tuesday, they performed routines inspired by villains.
+Each couple was also given the Mickey Dance Challenge, where they had to incorporate dance moves that were given to them from Mickey Mouse.
 The judges decided at the end of the night who they thought incorporated the moves the best in their dance.
 The winners, Jimmie and Emma, were awarded two extra points.
 No elimination took place on the first night, but a double elimination occurred on the second night.
 Couples are listed in the order they performed.